CAP is excited to announce a 10-week coaching program to help Madison County youth succeed in the workplace.

 - Improving public speaking skills and communication skills

-Participants will receive a stipend for class/workshops attended.
+Participants will receive aid for completing the program.

-CAP has begun their recruitment process.
-If you know of anyone who is motivated and interested in obtaining and sustaining long-term employment and will be able to attend 1 class per week in Canastota on Wednesdays, please contact Diane Ryan via e-mail at email@example.com.
+CAP has begun their recruiting process.
+If you know of anyone who is motivated and interested in obtaining and sustaining long-term employment and will be able to attend 1 two-hour class per week, please contact Diane Ryan via e-mail at email@example.com.
 If you have any questions regarding this new program, please call 315-697-3588 Ext.
 10 or e-mail firstname.lastname@example.org.